 0 points if both criteria i and ii above have not been met

-8. Maximum of 10 points for Locality Fiscal Stress Score
+8. Maximum of 10 points for Locality Fiscal Stress Designation

-10 points for High fiscal stress of 103 or greater
+10 points for a locality with a High fiscal stress designation

-7 points for Above Average fiscal stress of 100 to less than 103
+7 points for a locality with an Above Average fiscal stress designation

-3 points for Below Average fiscal stress of 96 to less than 100
+3 points for a locality with a Below Average fiscal stress designation

-0 points for Low fiscal stress of less than 96
+0 points for a locality with a Low fiscal stress designation

 9. Maximum of 10 points for the percentage of residents of the locality in which the school division is located with incomes at or below the federal poverty guidelines established by the U.S. Department of Health and Human Services

-10 points for localities with greater than 14.2 percent of residents at or below federal poverty guidelines
+10 points for localities with greater than 14.2 percent of residents at or below the federal poverty guidelines

 5 points for localities with between 9 and 14.2 percent of residents at or below the federal poverty guidelines